Escape Artist

 Pay in Portugal is among the lowest in Western Europe.
 The average monthly salary is around €1,100, while minimum wage is €760.
 At the same time, the cost of living in cities like Lisbon and Porto has risen significantly due to increased tourism, nomadism, and foreign investment.

 Rent and utilities often rival costs in major U.S. cities.
-If you’re not bringing a remote job or substantial savings, it can be financially challenging to settle here.
+If you’re not bringing a remote job or substantial savings, moving to Portugal can be financially challenging.

 #4.
 High Import Taxes

-Be sure to factor these costs into your budget when planning your move.
+Be sure to factor these costs into your budget when planning your move to Portugal.

 #5.
 Vibrant Cities and Social Scenes